Domestic Violence is Often Referred to as Domestic Abuse

 What are the costs associated with fighting a domestic violence charge?
 Costs vary depending on attorney fees, court costs, fines, and other related expenses.
 Depending on the case, a lawyer might feel it is in their client’s best interest to hire experts or investigators.
 Costs are always the client’s responsibility, even with retained legal counsel.
 It is best to set up a free consultation with a qualified defense lawyer to get additional information regarding attorney fees.

-What are the potential consequences if I plead guilty versus going to trial?
-Pleading guilty, instead of going to trial, might result in a plea bargain for a lenient sentence or reduced charges in exchange for avoiding trial.
+What are the potential consequences if I plead guilty instead of going to trial?
+Pleading guilty might result in a plea bargain for a lenient sentence or reduced charges in exchange for avoiding trial.
 However, it also means admitting guilt or pleading “no contest.”
 A trial offers a chance of acquittal but carries the risk of maximum penalties if convicted.

 Can I get a personal protection order (PPO) against the alleged victim?
 Yes, you might be able to obtain a PPO if you can demonstrate a credible threat of harm from the alleged victim; however, a judge will be very reluctant to grant this type of relief without strong, credible evidence of potential harm.